-Based on the latest analysis, I’ve decreased our Marriott RRV from 0.70 to 0.62 cents per point.
+Based on the latest analysis, I’ve very slightly increased our Marriott RRV from 0.62 to 0.63 cents per point.
 The idea is that you have equal chance of getting that much value or more from your award stays.
 That increase doesn’t tell the whole story.
 The latest percentile results show that it’s reasonable (80th percentile) to expect to get 1.08 cents per point or better if you cherry-pick good-value awards.
 That’s a huge increase from the previous 80th percentile of 0.85 cents per point.

 For a complete list of Reasonable Redemption Values (and links to posts like this one), see: Reasonable Redemption Values (RRVs).

 In your cherry picking table you have the most recent measurement date as 04/07/22, should be 23?

 I just spent 17 nights in Qatar during the World Cup and got incredible value from my Marriott points.